segmentio/segment-docs/src/connections/warehouses/catalog/postgres/index.md

     **Provisioned IOPS** helps to guarantee the disk I/O performance of a database.
 Due to the fact that databases often cannot keep all of their data in RAM, they must store some data on disk.
 When running queries, the database may have to read data from the disk.
 With Provisioned IOPS, Amazon guarantees that disk will be able to perform a certain number of reads and writes a second.

     If you anticipate high utilization on your Postgres database, or if downtime is unacceptable, choose **Production**.
-If you don’t plan to have high-utilization of your database or periods of downtime are acceptable and you know how to recover from them, choose **Dev/Test**.
+If you don't plan to have high-utilization of your database or periods of downtime are acceptable and you know how to recover from them, choose **Dev/Test**.

     After choosing, click **Next**.